 Property tax delinquency is not typically reported to consumer credit bureaus.
 A tax lien certificate appears in county records and on title searches, but it does not show on a standard credit report.
 A property tax foreclosure in NJ, however, becomes a public-record judgment that can affect borrowing for years.

 Yes — at any point before a final judgment of foreclosure.
 At closing, all delinquent taxes, any sold lien certificate, utility liens, and the mortgage are paid from the sale proceeds.
 The homeowner receives the remaining equity.
-A direct cash sale can close in as few as 7 to 21 days.
+A direct cash sale timeline depends on the situation, since probate, title issues, foreclosure proceedings, lien resolution, and court requirements may affect timing.

-Typical all-cash closings run 7 to 21 days when a clear title search is available.
+All-cash closing timelines depend on the situation — probate, title issues, foreclosure proceedings, lien resolution, and court requirements may affect timing.
 The tax lien payoff, utility liens, and any mortgage are handled at closing.
 There are no commissions, no repairs, and no out-of-pocket fees for the homeowner.

 You typically have 35 days to file an answer.
 Redemption is still available until the court enters a final judgment.
 A detailed walkthrough of the foreclosure complaint process, answer deadlines, and redemption after filing is available in Tax Sale Certificate Foreclosure Redemption in NJ — A 2026 Guide.